• Feb 25, 2025

 8. Gwalior Fort, Madhya Pradesh

-Towered on the hilltop of Gwalior city, the Gwalior Fort is the most significant, as well as, dominating structure of the city.
-This eighth-century fort has a long history of survival that has witnessed and explored various specimens of momentous events, fiercest battles, a myriad of imprisonments, and instances of sati.
+Towering on the hilltop of Gwalior city, the Gwalior Fort is the most significant, as well as dominating structure of the city.
+This eighth-century fort has a long history of survival, witnessing and exploring various momentous events, fiercest battles, myriad imprisonments, and instances of sati.
 It houses some wonders of medieval times architecture, including the Gujari Mahal, Man Mandir Palace, Karan Mandir, Vikram Mahal, Sher Mahal, and many more.

 • Best time to visit- Months between October and March